About Worcester Area Intergroup

 A.A.
 Intergroups & General Service

 An A.A.
-Intergroup (also called a Central Office or Intergroup/Central Office IGCO) is an entity whose purpose is to serve A.A. groups at the local level.
+Intergroup (also called a Central Office or Intergroup/Central Office — IGCO) is an entity whose purpose is to serve A.A. groups at the local level.
 Intergroups often have a physical office and a 24-hour hotline and provide resources to support AA's primary purpose at the local level: to help the still sick and suffering alcoholic in collaboration with A.A. members and groups.
+WAI delegates vote on local matters that affect groups in central MA, such as meeting schedules, whereas General Service Representatives (GSRs) vote on matters that affect the policy of service entities that oversee AA’s worldwide (GSO) operations located in New York.

 An Intergroup Committee is mainly composed of Delegates from local AA groups.
 An AA group may elect a delegate to represent them at Intergroup committee meetings.
 An intergroup delegate is an A.A. group’s link to an Intergroup, equivalent to the GSRs who represent groups at District and Area assemblies.
 A district may also elect a delegate or District Liaison to serve as a link between the district and the intergroup.
 Similarly, an intergroup may elect an Area Liaison to represent the intergroup at area assemblies and committee meetings.